zackspica/zackspica.github/publications.md

 use_math: true
 ---

-20. Garza-Girón R.,  Brodsky E., **Spica Z.** and Haney M., The hidden earthquakes of the 2008 Okmok caldera eruption show dynamic opening and closing of the system, in prep.
+20. Garza-Giron R.,  Brodsky E., **Spica Z.** and Haney M., Clog and Crack: Opening and Closing Behavior of a Large-Scale Explosive Eruption as Recorded by its Hidden Earthquakes, in prep.

 19. Bahavar M., **Spica Z.**, Sáchez-Sesma F. J., Trabant C., Zandieh A., Toro G., Horizontal-to-Vertical Spectral Ratio (HVSR) IRIS Station Toolbox, in review SRL.